mcendon/mcendon.github.io/src/content/blog/gigabyte-g5-soft-brick-solution.md

 heroImage: '/hero_gigabyte.png'
 ---

+## _UPDATE: At the moment I wrote this post, Gigabyte published an oficial patch to flash the BIOS.
+Please follow the [official guide PDF](/gigabyte/BIOS_update_operation_instructions.pdf).
+Anyway if it doens't work for you, you can try this optional solution in this post._

 After a June 11 Windows 11 update, my GIGABYTE G5 MF laptop suddenly wouldn’t boot.
 Cannot boot from USB drives also, seems BIOS was damaged.
 (Check this [Reddit Post](https://www.reddit.com/r/gigabyte/comments/1ladf27/gigabyte_g5_kf5_stuck_on_startup_screen/)).
 Fortunately, it was a **soft brick**, and after some deep digging and trial-and-error, I recovered it **completely using only the official BIOS, EFI Shell, and a USB drive.**